Donab01/Securo/README.md

 ### Technical Details
 ## Languages used:
-Frontend-HTML,CSS
+1. Frontend-HTML,CSS
-Backend-Python Flask
+2. Backend-Python Flask
-Database-MongoDB
+3. Database-MongoDB
-[Tools used]:
+## Tools used:
 Google Map API from Google Cloud with restrictions

 Implementation